morc-dev/fastpay-payment/README.md

 ```

 # License
 This project is not licensed feel free to use it and good luck.
+(Just mention MORC - Mohammed Azad)